samjaninf/OFN-User-Guide---Master/hubs-set-up-guide.md

 10\) [View reports](/reports.md).
 You may use the reports to generate packing sheets, invoices and or mailing lists.

+---

-%accordion%Advanced features that are helpful for producers with shops.%accordion%
+## Advanced features that are helpful for hubs with shops.

 * [Embedding your shop](/embedded-shopfronts.md) into your own website.
 * [Pricing irregular items such as meat](/pricing-irregular-indivisible-meat-items.md)
 * [Opening more than one order cycle](/opening-more-than-one-order-cycle.md).

-%/accordion%